 Dakota County Community Services division is the main provider of services that address the needs of those in poverty.
-In partnership with the County, the CDA will refer all those needing additional services beyond the housing assistance and affordable housing opportunities the CDA is able to offer to help those in poverty.
+In partnership with the County, the CDA will refer

 Actions planned to develop institutional structure

 Dakota County designated the Dakota County Community Development Agency (CDA) to administer the CDBG, HOME and ESG programs.
 The CDA maintains a strong relationship with County departments, cities, and other agencies (private and non-profit) throughout County.